Configuring DNS Services - Plesk

 - Select the resource record type and specify the record properties as desired.

-Note: You can use <ip> and <domain> templates replaced in the generated zone with real IP addresses and domain names.
-You can also use a wildcard symbol (*) to specify any part of the domain name, or you can specify the exact values you need.
+You can use <ip> and <domain> templates, which are replaced in the generated zone with real IP addresses and domain names.
+You can also use a wildcard symbol (*) to specify any part of the domain name, or you can specify the exact values you need. - Click OK.

 Remove a resource record